-- 1. Parcels shall not be subjected to any postal charges other than those contemplated in this Agreement except by mutual consent of the two Administrations. - 2.
-In extraordinary circumstances either Administration may temporarily suspend the parcel post, either entirely or partially, on condition of giving immediate notice, if necessary by telegraph, to the other Administration. - 3.
-The two Administrations have drawn up the following Detailed Regulations for ensuring the execution of the present Agreement.
-Further, matters of detail, not inconsistent with the general provisions of this Agreement and not provided for in the Detailed Regulations, may be arranged from time to time by mutual consent. - 4.
-The internal legislation of Pakistan and Ceylon shall remain applicable as regards everything not provided for by the stipulations contained in the present agreement and in the Detailed Regulations for execution.
+- 1. Parcels shall not be subjected to any postal charges other than those contemplated in these Regulations except by mutual consent of the two Administrations. - 2.
+In extraordinary circumstances either Administration may temporarily suspend the parcel post, either entirely or partially, on condition of giving immediate notice if necessary by telegram, to the other Administration. - 3.
+The two Administrations have drawn up the following Detailed Rules for ensuring the execution of the present Regulations.
+Further matters of detail, not inconsistent with the general provisions of these Regulations and not provided for in the Detailed Rules may be arranged from time to time by mutual consent. - 4.
+The internal legislation of India and Ceylon shall remain applicable as regards everything not provided for by the stipulations contained in the present Regulations and in the Detailed Rules for their execution.